We are now accepting applications for all grades for school year 2021-22. Enroll today and join us in person this fall!

 Meet Ascend student Skye, and her dad, Lenford!

-Hear reflections from other Ascend parents and students at our next virtual open house!
+Hear reflections from other Ascend parents and students at our next virtual information session!

 Ascend is accepting applications for school year 2021-22 in grades K-12!

 Enroll today to join us in fall 2021.

 Ascend schools provide a rich academic program in beautiful, newly renovated buildings.
 Ascend’s supportive school community—where families and students are cherished–fosters students’ social skills, self-reliance, intellectual confidence, and enthusiasm.

 We welcome and educate students of all abilities, backgrounds, and learning needs.
 Once enrolled, your child can continue to attend an Ascend school through grade 12.